kiwiproject/dropwizard-config-providers/README.md

 #### Custom Providers

 Custom providers can be created by extending the `ConfigProvider` interface.
-Also the existing providers can be extended by setting various lookup mechanisms listed in the order of precedence section.
+Also, the existing providers can be extended by setting various lookup mechanisms listed in the order of precedence section.